ariankoochak/valiend/README.md

 # Valiend

-valiend is an open source package that was created to make it easier to check email, password and phone number entries.
-With this package, you can check these entries much more easily than before and according to them, different conditions in the project develop your
+Valiend is an open source package created to make checking email, password and phone number input easier.
+By using this package, you can check these inputs much more easily than before and develop different conditions in your project according to them.

 ## install
 This is a [Node.js](https://nodejs.org/en/) module available through the